lyaqing/snakemake_rnaseq/README.md

 # RNA-seq analysis pipeline

 ## Description
 A Snakemake pipeline for the analysis of _messenger_ RNA-seq data.
-It processes paired-end mRNA-seq fastq files and delivers both raw and normalised/scaled count tables.
+It processes paired-end mRNA-seq fastq files and delivers raw count tables.
 This pipeline also outputs a QC report per fastq file and a `.bam` mapping file to use with a genome browser for instance.

 ## Input files